Featured Team Members: Brooke Lederer, MSW

 I grew up skiing, hiking, and bike riding, but I had never spent extended time in the wilderness or on an overnight trip until high school.
 When I did, I felt that it was so healing for me.
 I was drawn to wilderness therapy partially from the healing I’ve received myself from being in the wilderness, and partially because I wanted to bring together two passions of mine: working with the environment and working with people.
 I recognized that those don’t need to be two separate things.
 They can be done together.

-A big piece of wilderness therapy is helping students start to recognize that the work they do in the wilderness isn’t just an experience they had one time out in Colorado or Utah where they had to sleep on the ground and cook over a fire.
+A big piece of wilderness therapy is helping students start to recognize that the work they do in the wilderness isn’t just an experience they had one time out in the mountains of desert.
 Actually, the skills they learn at Open Sky are transferrable to the front country; to life after graduating.
 We help students create new skills, learn about themselves therapeutically, consider how they can be the same person with their family as they are in wilderness therapy, and support them in really feeling that and transferring those skills to life outside of Open Sky.
 Maybe they choose to go on hikes.
 Maybe they choose to engage in an aftercare program that has a wilderness focus.
 We try to help students bring who they have become because of the wilderness to who they are each day in life.

 I began as a field guide at Open Sky in 2016.
 I aspired to move up into the therapist role and saw guiding as a way to start from the ground up.
 Through my guiding experience, however, I found such a love for that side of wilderness therapy that at times I questioned if I even wanted to be in the therapist role anymore, mostly because I really appreciate that face-to-face, 24 hours a day interaction and carrying out all the interventions with the students moment to moment.
 Guiding has given me a much more well-rounded view of what is possible for students, as well as what works with students on the ground.
 I think I have a lot of creativity and experience when it comes to different types of interventions.